 In addition, our district won the Sustainability Leadership Award for all of our GREEN progress.
 WHS will continue to focus on wellness and efforts to preserve our environment.
+We plan to pursue re-certification in the Spring/Summer 2017.
 Help us Earn Supplies and Money for our School!

-Through Terracycle Recycling Program, we collect the following items:
+Through TerraCycle, a Recycling Program, we collect the following items: